 My research interests are broad, but centre on interactions between humans and plants, past and present.
-Most of my projects combine close study of ethnobotanical artefacts and use of archive and library texts, sometimes with fieldwork too.
-Almost all my projects are in collaboration with Kew colleagues and external researchers.
+My methodology is based on close study of ethnobotanical artefacts and use of archive and library texts, increasingly with fieldwork too.
+All my projects are in collaboration with a wide range of Kew colleagues and external researchers.

 Current research based on the Economic Botany Collection falls into three themes: